 It is hard to imagine a mechanic without sockets in their toolbox.
 Whether they are chrome sockets or impact sockets, both are must-have tools in any professional garage or workshop.
 Do you know how they were designed and how they evolved over the years?
 You will find these answers in this blog.

-History Of Sockets
+History of Sockets

 The invention of the ratchet was revolutionary for mechanics; no longer was it required to painstakingly install and remove nuts and bolts with a traditional wrench, but mechanics could now make quick work of their nuts and bolts with a efficient back-and-forth ratcheting motion thanks to the innovative socket wrench.